 The Water Street duplex is better known as the Margaret McKenny (or Nisqually) home.
 She lived in the home for many years and was a famous naturalist.
 This is a photo of her with students and one of her published books.
 She was an avid mushroom enthusiast, and loved to teach about the various fungi.

 Margaret McKenny (1885-1969) was an educator, author, and conservationist.
 She attended Providence Academy, the University of Washington, and the Lowthrop School of Landscape Architecture in Massachusetts.
-In 1919, she established a progressive kindergarten and primary school in her home on Water Street in Olympia.
-She lived in the upstairs apartment and taught her school downstairs.

 Margaret McKenny spent the early years of her career in the eastern US, where, she served in an executive capacity for the City Gardens Club of New York City.
 She also worked for the American Museum of Natural history and co-authored the classic "Field Guide to Wildflowers of North America," with Roger Tory Peterson.